missing-user/barnes-hut/README.md

 3. Runs the executable.
 This produces a .csv file called output.csv as an output of the simulation
 4. Installs all the python dependencies for visualizing the results from requirements.txt
 5. Runs the python script for visualizing the behavior of the system of particles over a set period of time in 3D space with dynamic POV

+### Additional dependencies

+To run the 3D visualization, you need to install `openframeworks` and possibly the addon `ofxGui`.
+The installation directory should be called `openFrameworks` and installed next to the project folder.

 # Project: Barnes Hut galaxy Simulation